CSPS-EFPC-IT/matomo-single-node-azure/README.md

 ## Others
 1. Optional - An SMTP server.
-1. Optional - A custom domain name for the new moodle instance.
+1. Optional - A custom domain name for the new matomo instance.

 # Usage
 1. Clone this projet.